fineanmol/plant-tree/README.md

-🎋 Updated on Fri, 24 Jan 2025 19:34:41 GMT
+🌱 Updated on Sun, 26 Jan 2025 07:53:42 GMT

-> "Simplicity is the soul of efficiency."
+> "Truth can only be found in one place: the code."